hackdanismo/books/README.md

 ## Organisations API
 The `organisations-api` is the API microservice that manages adding, deleting, editing and general updates to the organisations in the database.
 This is created using `ExpressJS`.

+We use `Prisma` as an `ORM (Object–Relational Mapping)` tool to connect to the database that stores the data for the organisations/companies.

 ### Run the API
 To run the API: